 - Anti-inflammatory medications – medications such as ibuprofen and aspirin may be recommended by your doctor to reduce minor pain and inflammation.

-- Physical Therapy – Once pain and inflammation has been reduced, certain exercises and stretches can assist in the healing process.
+- Physical Therapy – Once pain and inflammation have been reduced, certain exercises and stretches can assist in the healing process.